microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 <figure>
     <img src="../../playbooks/img/ss-auto-labeling/Picture7.png"/>
-    <figcaption>Figure 8: Different types of classifiers that can be used in auto-labeling policy: sensitive information types, named entities (in private preview), exact data match, and trainable classifiers (coming in 2022)</figcaption>
+    <figcaption>Figure 8: Different types of classifiers that can be used in auto-labeling policy: sensitive information types, named entities, exact data match, optical character recognition, trainable classifiers, credentials, and context based classification</figcaption>
 </figure>

 You want to protect the sensitive data in your organization.
 What is sensitive in your organization?
 Start with our sensitive information types.
 We have 200+ out of the box sensitive information types that we help detect in your organization.
 Check content explorer to see which sensitive information types we are finding.